-Each of the five cards in the table above has an annual fee of over $200.
-So if you don’t get at least $200 worth of rewards from your spending, you’ll have made a loss on these cards.
+If you don’t get at least $200 worth of rewards from your spending on a card with an annual fee of $200, you’ll have made a loss on that card.
 The higher the annual fee, the more your rewards points need to be worth.

 Low-interest or no interest offers

 Another type of offer you might see is the lowered introductory interest rate, which can sometimes be 0% for a limited period of time.
 For example, you might get a card that has a 19.99% interest rate on purchases, but an introductory rate of 0% for the first 15 months.
 These cards can be very useful when used properly, as you can really cut down on your interest payments.
 But there are normally Ts and Cs: